apiobuild/platform/content/blog/how-to-configure-chopin-store.md

 ### Tax

 Enter the tax rate in your area.
-If Tax Rate = 0, it will not be shown on the store page.
+If Tax Rate = 0, tax option will not be shown on the store.

 ### Waitress API